nokia/CPU-Pooler/README.md

 - to the configured cpuset belonging to the shared pool for sharedtestcontainer
 - to the a cpuset containing only the ID of the 2 chosen cores for exclusivetestcontainer
 - to the configured cpuset belonging to the default pool for defaulttestcontainer

+## License

+This project is licensed under the BSD-3-Clause license - see the [LICENSE](https://github.com/nokia/CPU-Pooler/blob/master/LICENSE).